- American Physical Society Sites

-To provide recognition to exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of experimental particle physics.
-The annual award consists of $1,500, a certificate citing the accomplishments of the recipient, and an allowance of up to $1,000 for travel to attend the annual meeting of the Division of Particles and Fields (DPF) at which the award will be presented.
+This award provides recognition to exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of experimental particle physics.
+The annual award consists of $1,500, a certificate, travel reimbursement up to $1,000, and a registration waiver to receive the award and give an invited talk at a meeting of the APS Division of Particles and Fields (DPF), or a DPF session at APS April Meeting.

 The award was established in 1999 in memory of Dr. Mitsuyoshi Tanaka with funding provided by friends and family.

 Nominations will be accepted for any doctoral student studying at a college or university in North America including their study-abroad programs, for dissertation research carried out in the field of experimental particle physics.
 The work to be considered must have been accomplished as part of the requirements for a doctoral degree.
-First time nominees must pass their thesis defense between July 1, 2011 and June 30, 2012.
+First time nominees for the 2018 Award must have passed their thesis defenses between July 1, 2017 and June 1, 2018.

 A candidate may be renominated once for this award in the year following their original nomination.
 In this case a new nomination package must be submitted to the Committee, stating that the candidate had been nominated the previous year.

 This award will be presented at the APS April 2018 Meeting.